EmmanuelOmonua/COMP3110-line-tracker/README.md

 # COMP3110 Line Tracker
-**Student:** Emmanuel Omonua
-**Student ID:** 110106145
+**Student:** Emmanuel Omonua and Ayesha Shakeel **Student ID:** 110106145 and 110155047
 **Course:** COMP-3110
 **Language Focus:** Java

 ---

 ## 📘 Project Overview
-This project designs a tool that maps which lines of code in an old version of a file match the lines in a new version.
+This project designs a tool that maps which lines of code in an old version of a file match the lines in a newer version.
 No implementation is required — only the design, dataset, evaluation, and GUI visualization ideas.

 ---